It’s Super Bowl Season (and Yes, We’re Crocheting for It)

 Yarn labels can feel overwhelming at first.
 Here’s what to look for:

-• The number (such as “4”) tells you the yarn’s thickness.
+• The number (such as “4” on the yarn icon below) tells you the yarn’s thickness.

 • The crochet hook icon shows the recommended hook size for that yarn weight.